Tag Archives: ptsd

 This is the continuation scene in my new series Ann&Anna.
 I hope that this series will move you to learn more ways to help use our history to build new tools.

-Part 4 was last Sunday, and Part 6 will be next Sunday.
+Part 4 began Names, last Sunday, and Part 6 will finish in Belief next Sunday.

 I look forward to your thoughts.